Linda Baston-Pitt, PurpleBee CEO and co-founder of the PANCo qualification,

-PurpleBee celebrates Mental Health Week – Linda Baston-Pitt identifies 5 top tips to help encourage wellbeing in Early Years
+PurpleBee is supporting Mental Health Week – PurpleBee CEO Linda Baston-Pitt identifies five top tips to help encourage wellbeing in Early Years

 Linda Baston-Pitt affirms the need for the sector to pull together and calls for more brainstorming events like the Early Years Workforce Roundtable, hosted by CEEDA.

-Find out how Linda, CEO PurpleBee has also developed the PANCo role ( Physical Activity and Nutrition co-ordinator) which recently scooped the Nursery World Health and Wellbeing award.
+Linda, CEO PurpleBee, also developed the PANCo role which recently scooped the Nursery World Health & Wellbeing award.

-Really effective communication is what makes a nursery business stand out, says Linda Baston Pitt.
+Really effective communication is what makes a nursery business stand out, says Linda Baston Pitt, CEO of PurpleBee Learning.

-Lisa Weston and Gemma Hobson ( OSHN and PurpleBee) introduce the online mentoring training programme they devised and piloted, which helped win the Training category of the NMT Nursery Awards 2017!
+Lisa (OSH) & Gemma ( PurpleBee) introduce the online mentoring programme they devised and piloted, which helped win the Training category of the NMT Nursery Awards.

 Our sector now appreciates the importance of child wellbeing as an integral part of the curriculum, but we need to ensure that our staff are also on board if we want them and our nurseries to truly flourish.